-The Monetary Policy Committee reduced the repo rate from 6.25% to 6% and the reverse repo rate from 6% to 5.75%.
-The RBI decided to maintain the “neutral” monetary policy stance.
+The Monetary Policy Committee reduced the benchmark repo rate and reverse repo rates by 0.25% each.
+It also decided to maintain the “accommodative” monetary policy stance.

 Gayatri Mann (email@example.com)

-The Monetary Policy Committee (MPC) released its first Bi-Monthly Monetary Policy Statement of 2019-20.
-The policy repo rate (the rate at which the Reserve Bank of India (RBI) lends money to banks) was reduced from 6.25% to 6% by a majority vote of the members.
-Two of the six members voted to keep the rate unchanged.
+The Monetary Policy Committee (MPC) released its fourth bi-monthly Monetary Policy Statement of 2019-20.
+The policy repo rate (the rate at which RBI lends money to banks) was decreased from 5.4% to 5.15%.
 Other decisions of the MPC include:

-- The reverse repo rate (the rate at which the RBI borrows money from banks) was reduced from 6% to 5.75%.
+- The reverse repo rate (the rate at which RBI borrows money from banks) was decreased from 5.15% to 4.9%.

-- The marginal standing facility rate (the rate at which banks can borrow additional money) and the bank rate (the rate at which the RBI buys or rediscounts bills of exchange) were reduced from 6.5% to 6.25%.
-Further, RBI decided to maintain the “neutral” monetary policy stance.
+- The marginal standing facility rate (the rate at which banks can borrow additional money) and the bank rate (the rate at which the RBI buys bills of exchange) were reduced from 5.65% to 5.4%.

 Anurag Vaishnav (firstname.lastname@example.org)